 You deserve and are entitled to answers about your loved one’s physical condition while under the care of nursing home staff.

-If you have reason to believe your loved one is the victim of nursing home abuse because of bedsores, please contact the experienced, compassionate attorneys at Whetstone Perkins & Fulda, at 803-799-9400 or contact us online today.
-We are passionate about advocating on behalf of abused and neglected elders in Columbia, Kingstree, Myrtle Beach and areas across South Carolina.
+If you have reason to believe your loved one is the victim of nursing home abuse because of bedsores, please contact the experienced, compassionate attorneys at Whetstone Perkins & Fulda, at or contact us online today.
+Our Columbia bedsores and pressure ulcers lawyers are passionate about advocating on behalf of abused and neglected elders and nursing home residents.